-The accompanying basic financial statements of the Corporation have been prepared in conformance with generally accepted accounting principles ("GAAP") for governments.
+The accompanying basic financial statements of the Corporation have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") for governments.
 Such principles are prescribed by the Governmental Accounting Standards Board ("GASB"), which is the standard-setting body for establishing governmental accounting and financial reporting principles in the United States of America.
 The Corporation has prepared Corporation-wide financial statements titled "Statement of Net Position" and "Statement of Activities" as well as the required supplementary information titled "Management's Discussion and Analysis" which precedes the financial statements.
 The Corporation also prepares fund financial statements, which are the "Governmental Funds Balance Sheet," and "Statement of Revenues, Expenditures and Changes in Fund Balances."
 The basic financial statements include both the Corporation-wide and the fund financial statements, which have been combined together and presented on the same pages.